-Otoplasty, sometimes known as ‘bat ear’ correction, is a surgical procedure performed to address prominent ears or ears that ‘stick out’, as well as addressing and correcting any other developmental abnormalities of the ears.
+Otoplasty is a surgical procedure performed to address prominent ears or prominent ears, as well as addressing and correcting any other developmental abnormalities of the ears.

-Before undertaking any surgical procedure, you will need to book a private, one-hour consultation with one of our surgeons.
+Before undertaking any surgical procedure, you will need to book a private consultation with one of our surgeons.
 The purpose of this consultation will be to assess your expectations and advise you on the reasonable outcomes and potential risks of your surgery.

 Otoplasty is a procedure commonly considered during childhood and adolescence and parents will need to be present with their child during their consultation, so that they can be made aware of the reasonable outcomes and any possible complications.